Introduction to C++

 Constructor overloading

-when an object of a class is created. the user can create different kinds of instances of the same class.
+of a class is created. the user can create different kinds of instances of

 cout

-pronounced as ”see out” is a predefined object that represents the standard output stream in C++
+”see out” is a predefined object that represents the standard output stream

 Declaration